 - 12 percent of men younger than 60

 - 22 percent of men in their 60s

 - 30 percent of men 70 or older

 Although the risk of ED increases with age, ED is not inevitable as you get older.
 It may be more difficult to get an erection as you age, but that doesn’t necessarily mean you will develop ED.
 In general, the healthier you are, the better your sexual function.

 ED can also occur among younger men.
 A 2013 study found that one in four men seeking their first treatment for ED were under the age of 40.
 The researchers found a stronger correlation between smoking and illicit drug use and ED in men under 40 than among older men.
 That suggests that lifestyle choices may be a main contributing factor for ED in younger men.

-An analysis of research on ED in men under 40 found that smoking was a factor for ED among 41 percent of men under the age of 40.
+An analysis of on ED in men under 40 found that smoking was a factor for ED among 41 percent of men under the age of 40.
 Diabetes was the next most common risk factor and was linked to ED in 27 percent of men under 40.

 Your doctor will ask you questions about your symptoms and health history.
 They may do tests to determine if your symptoms are caused by an underlying condition.
 You should expect a physical exam where your doctor will listen to your heart and lungs, check your blood pressure, and examine your testicles and penis.
 They may also recommend a rectal exam to check your prostate.
 Additionally, you may need blood or urine tests to rule out other conditions.

 An NPT test is done using a portable, battery-powered device that you wear on your thigh while you’re sleeping.
 The device evaluates the quality of nocturnal erections and stores the data, which your doctor can later access.
 Your doctor can use this data to better understand your penis function and ED.

 Nocturnal erections are erections that occur while you’re sleeping, and they’re a normal part of a healthily functioning penis.